Bladder cancer risks and causes

 Parasitic bladder infections such as bilharzia increase the risk of bladder cancer in many developing countries.
 But this is not a major cause in the UK.
-Past cancer treatment with pelvic radiotherapy or chemotherapy drugs called cyclophosphamide and cisplatin also increases the risk.
+Past cancer treatment with pelvic radiotherapy or chemotherapy drugs called cyclophosphamide also increases the risk.

 You can view and print the quick guides for all the pages in the About bladder cancer section.